zaiyan-alam/dna-sequence-workflow/data/test.md

 stage using the Alphafold model parameters.
 The workflow is currently limited to the Alphafold `monomer-system` model preset by default.
 The workflow is set to run in `sharedfs` mode with no input staging and symlinking turned on.

+## Steps to setup ACCESS resources
+If you are planning to run the workflow on ACCESS resources with PSC Bridges as the resource allocation provider, please follow the steps shown below in a sequential manner :
+* To get started, point your browser to https://access.pegasus.isi.edu and log in using the ACCESS Pegasus credentials. edrv
+* wdvrv

 ## Container

 The workflow uses a singularity container in order to execute all jobs.
 It is recommended to build a local container (in a `.sif` file) using the